marshomics/shufflonfinder/README.md

 # shufflonfinder

 Annotate shufflon structures in bacterial genomes.
-Searches predicted proteins against a library of HMM profiles targeting shufflon-associated recombinases (e.g. Rci), extracts flanking DNA around each hit, detects inverted repeats in those flanking regions using EMBOSS einverted, applies motif-based refinement to recover sfx recognition sites missed by pairwise alignment, filters for dense IR clusters, and produces merged GFF annotations with windowed output and Clinker visualisations for each candidate shufflon locus.
+Searches predicted proteins against a library of HMM profiles targeting shufflon-associated recombinases (e.g. Rci), extracts flanking DNA around each hit, detects inverted repeats in those flanking regions using EMBOSS einverted, applies motif-based refinement to recover sfx recognition sites missed by pairwise alignment, filters for dense IR clusters, and produces merged GFF annotations with windowed output and gene-organisation plots for each candidate shufflon locus.

 ## How it works